 The tiny island nation of St Kitts and Nevis in the West Indies (technically it’s made up of two main islands, hence the name), is one of the most beautiful places I’ve ever seen.
 Lush green volcanic hills, turquoise sea, and some of the friendliest people you could ever hope to meet, all combined to weave some kind of magic spell of absolute loveliness.
-The country has only been independent from the UK since 1983, and before then the country’s history has been a turbulent one in the classic style of most of the Caribbean islands I’ve visited.
+The country has only been independent from the UK since 1983, and before then its history has been a turbulent one in the classic style of most of the Caribbean islands I’ve visited.
 You know the story- the native people were either killed by or caught diseases from the Europeans who arrived during the Age of Discovery, the Europeans set up sugar or tobacco plantations there run by slaves, and a few countries had a lengthy ongoing battle over who ‘owned’ the country.
 Normally England, France, and Spain.
 We Europeans love a good war over land that has nothing to do with us, don’t we!?
 These days St Kitts is a much more tranquil nation, and since the closure of the sugar cane industry in 2005, the main source of income around these parts is tourism.
 Despite its heavy reliance on tourism, I still felt like I could get a sense of the culture of the island which is a contrast to some other islands which are so heavily geared towards European tourists that it’s hard to see past the resorts and diamond stores.

 Do some learning in Basseterre- the smallest capital city I ever saw